Granigan/dungeongenerator/documents/implementation.md

 *Maze creation took: 10ms.*

 ### Connecting Rooms and Corridors
+Finding doors for the rooms is straightforward as walls for each room (r) have been saved earlier.
+To place a door, the list of wall squares (2*(w+h)) are checked in random order, until a square connecting the room with a corridor is found.

+At this stage, the process may halt, in the event that a room has no wall square that would connect it to the corridor network.
+This is further discussed in the Bugs section.

+Time: O(2(w+h)*r)

+Space: O(2(w+h)*r)
 ```
 ████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████
 █   █      █       █   █      █ █ ████████      ██    █    █    ██ █       █     █      █      █ ██     █  █   █               █              █ █ █          █    ██      █   █    █